Spooni-Development/spooni_development_website/docs/doc_mappings/west-elizabeth/spooni_krieger_ranch.md

 ---
 title: Krieger Ranch
-description: SPOONI Krieger Ranch MLO for RedM - Working ranch with barns and buildings.
-Agricultural property for West Elizabeth roleplay in Red Dead Redemption 2.
+description: Working ranch with barns and buildings in West Elizabeth.
 ---

 # 🏠 Krieger Ranch